Samih-codes/Intermediate_Python_Projects/Pomodoro-Timer/README.md

 ---
 # Concepts Learned
-- How to work with the Canvas Widget and Add Images to Tkinter
+- Working with the Canvas widget and adding images to Tkinter
-- Add a Count Down Mechanism
+- Count down mechanism
-- Dynamic Typing
+- Dynamic typing
-- Setting Different Timer Sessions and Values
+- Setting different time sessions and values
-- Adding Checkmarks and Resetting the Application
+- Adding checkmarks and sesetting the timer